What Is Negative Equity?

-How is negative equity calculated?Negative equity can be calculated by taking the value of the asset at the current time and deducting the outstanding balance of the mortgage loan.
+The calculation of negative equity can done by taking the value of the asset at the current time and deducting the outstanding balance of the mortgage loan.

-A person holding negative equity is said to be "upside down".
+A person holding negative equity is said to be "upside down" or "under water."

 Although negative equity usually occurs because of fluctuations in an asset's value and price, it can also occur with a fixed asset.
 As an example, if your loan payments are less than the interest charged each month, the loan balance will increase.
 This situation is referred to as negative amortization.